Tax Residency Certificate: Your Golden Ticket to Lower Indian TDS

 Issuing authority: HM Revenue & Customs (HMRC)

-How to apply: Government Gateway portal or form CISC5
+How to apply: Government Gateway portal (Form CISC6 for individual UK residents)

 Cost: Free